c42f/c42f.github.io/content/blog/3-terminus-symbol-fonts.md

 Sans` which fontconfig seems to choose by default.

-In any case, the Cousine fallback is quite reasonable, and I probably would have stopped there if not for the confusing with the missing `Liberation Mono` glyphs.
+In any case, the Cousine fallback is quite reasonable, and I probably would have stopped there if not for the confusion with the missing `Liberation Mono` glyphs:

 ![Cousine fallback]({attach}cousine_fallback.png)